Swai15/Site-Checker/README.md

-# HealthChecker CLI Tool
+# sitechecker CLI Tool

 SiteChecker is a command-line tool that allows you to monitor the availability and status of websites.

 ## Features

-- **Single Website Check**: Check the status of a single website.
+- Check the status of a single website.
-- **Check All Tracked Websites**: Check the status of all websites being tracked.
+- Check the status of all websites being tracked.
-- **Add Website**: Add a new website to be monitored.
+- Add a new website to be monitored.
-- **List Tracked Websites**: View a list of all currently tracked websites.
+- View a list of all currently tracked websites.
-- **Delete Website**: Remove a website from the list of tracked websites.
+- Remove a single or all websites from list of tracked websites
-- **Delete All Websites**: Clear the list of tracked websites.
-- **Periodic Checks**: Set intervals for automatic checks of all tracked websites.
+- Periodic intervals for automatic checks of all tracked websites.

 ## Usage